Welcome to COYOTE!

 Locally rooted journalism that combines nuanced coverage of the region's most urgent issues with some much-needed alt-weekly-style fun.
 Each week, you'll find stories covering news, culture, sports, food, music, and more.

-You might read an investigation into where all the Oakland Aโ€™s elephants went, a review of a one-of-a-kind restaurant-cum-Pokemon shrine, and a guide to becoming a flakier friend.
-Weโ€™ll bring you news stories that matter: examinations into San Franciscoโ€™s struggling street medicine teams, guides to where SNAP recipients can access free hot meals during a government shutdown, on local activism, and coverage of the thriving food scene in downtown San Jose.
-You'll find stories that reveal the Bay Area you didn't know existed.
+You might read an investigation into where all the Oakland A’s elephants went, a review of a one-of-a-kind restaurant-cum-Pokemon shrine, and a guide to becoming a flakier friend.
+We’ll bring you news stories that matter, like examinations into San Francisco’s struggling street medicine teams, guides to where SNAP recipients can access free hot meals during a government shutdown, coverage of local activism, and coverage of the thriving food scene in downtown San Jose.
+You'll find human-centered Bay Area stories that rarely make national headlines.

 To make this work, we rely on our members.
 When you become a member for just $8/month (or $80/year), you get: